 For those who are, like me, totally unprepared for this heavenly event, there are further instructions on the back which are “URGENT!!!”.

 It further says that “millions of people will soon disappear from the face of the Earth” and that this process has been going on since June 2015.
 Since then “many paranormal things are happening and the Lord has prophesied to many people that Jesus will come soon”.
 As a non-local, I also found the information helpful that this would “not only happen in La Paz, not even only in Bolivia, but in the whole world”.

 The eerie thing is that there are indeed a lot of people disappearing in Bolivia, but that’s not what the Christians mean.
 Instead, they point to lame people who can walk, blind who can see, cured terminal illnesses, those liberated from “dirty spirits” as well as “restored homes”.
 Then they draw our attention to the church-owned TV and radio stations.
 (Thanks to the donors from overseas who think they are supporting an orphanage.)

 But at the end of the pamphlet, even the Bolivian Christians prove that they have the Bolivian sense of humor.
 “NOTE: We do not know on what day and at what time the rapture will take place.”
 Not that Bolivians would be punctual, even if they knew the exact rapture hour.

 Talking about humor, there was one odd guy in the sea of millions of people in Klan colors.

 People praying and screaming themselves into a trance, all of them in white, proclaiming that they are ready for God removing them from this Earth as soon as possible remind me of ISIS and other jihadists.
 Maybe it’s the lack of jihadism in South America that makes Christians fill this void.

-In the evening, all of them got together for an Easter show in front of the cathedral that was so crazy that I was worried to death.
+In the evening, all of them got together for an Easter show in front of the cathedral that was so crazy that it gave me the creeps.